-Dr. Kim has a special interest in robotic-assisted hip and knee replacements and fracture care.
+Dr. Kim has a special interest in robotic-assisted hip and knee replacements, sports injuries, fracture care and general orthopedic care.

 Dr. Kim completed his Fellowship training in Adult Reconstruction at The CORE Institute in Phoenix, AZ, where he completed over 700 robotic-assisted knee and hip replacement and complex revision surgeries.
 Dr. Kim received his medical degree from the Arizona College of Osteopathic Medicine at Midwestern University in Glendale, AZ, where he graduated at the top of his class.
-He later went on to complete an Orthopedic Surgery residency in UPMC Pinnacle’s Orthopedic Surgery program in Harrisburg, PA.
+He later went on to complete an Orthopedic Surgery residency in UPMC Pinnacle’s Orthopedic Surgery program in Harrisburg, PA, where he served as the Academic Chief Resident.

 Dr. Kim specializes in adult reconstructive joint replacement surgery of the hip, knee and shoulder.
 Dr. Kim is certified in MAKO robotic-assisted total hip, total knee, and partial knee replacement and is among a limited number of surgeons in the country to use the direct anterior approach with robotic-assisted total hip replacement system.